ekrell/geoscience-attribution-benchmarks/README.md

         --expand_right                     # Choice to expand on right axis

-### Example: Concatenate 2 rasters along the channels
+### Example: concatenate 2 rasters along the channels

 Many models take in multi-channel rasters where the channels might not be related to other other.
 That is, there is no spatial or temporal meaning to their adjacency.
 We can create synthetic samples like this by generating distinct samples and then concatenating them along the channels.